 Hubert H. Humphrey Building History

 The Hubert H. Humphrey Building is located on Square 577 in Southwest, Washington DC.
-Square 577 has the general shape of an irregular pentagon, with the full length of its south and west edges formed, respectively, by C and 3rd Streets.
-The remainder of the north and east edges are bordered, by Independence Avenue and 2nd Street.
+The Square has the general shape of an irregular pentagon, with the full length of its south and west edges formed, respectively, by C and 3rd Streets.
+The remainder of the north and east edges are bordered by Independence Avenue and 2nd Street.
 The building’s proximity to the Capital and National Mall make this a prominent site within the city.

 One of the challenges posed by the site was the Interstate-395 3rd Street Tunnel, which runs directly beneath the HHS building.
 This was one of the first projects in the District of Columbia to utilize air rights in order to construct over the tunnel and resulted in an early building nickname, the ‘Air Rights Building.’
 The site design for the building also includes a large open plaza fronting Independence Avenue across from the National Mall.
-The building is set back from Independence Avenue allowing views to the Rayburn House Office Building and Bartholdi Fountain Park.
+The building is set back from Independence Avenue allowing views of the Rayburn House Office Building and Bartholdi Fountain Park.